-I doubt you'll argue when I say that there truly isn't a more iconic summer activity than swimming!
+I doubt you'll argue when I say there truly isn't a more iconic summer activity than swimming!
 And, though the Adirondacks' summer season may not be as long as we all wish it to be, the list of waterways in and around Tupper Lake is long enough to make up for it.
-With the gorgeous 85-degree days we have been blessed with so frequently as of late, we can't help but dream about cooling off in our refreshing lakes, ponds, and rivers.
+With gorgeous 85-degree days, we can't help but dream about cooling off in our refreshing lakes, ponds, and rivers.
 So let's make a splash out of the warm days ahead and get right to it.

 Now everyone has their own idea of what makes a great swimming spot.
 Some prefer a nice sandy shore, while other want to jump in and never touch bottom.
 Some like a relaxing dip in the lake while others are seeking a thrilling splash.
 However you roll, I'm sure one of these local swimming holes will call your name.

 Is your idea of swimming a relaxing day at the beach?
 Then we've got just the place for you.

 Often referred to as Tupper Lake's hidden gem, Little Wolf Beach truly is just that -- a gem.
 It's off-the-beaten path location adds to its charm as it provides the beach with the perfect Adirondack backdrop for a day of fun in the sun.
 But what makes this beach such a sweet swimming hole is the sheer size, fun docks, and family-friendly atmosphere.